AI Level-Up

 Agenda

-We'll start simple, build confidence, then peek around the corner
+We'll start simple, build confidence, peek around the corner... then bring it back to the exchange

 1